Paul D'Anieri: Academic career

-Writing in the Journal of Ukrainian Studies, the eminent Canadian scholar of Ukraine Bohdan Harasymiw wrote “D’Anieri’s new book transcends all earlier work on Ukrainian politics.”
+Writing in the Journal of Ukrainian Studies, the eminent Canadian scholar of Ukraine Bohdan Harasymiw wrote "D'Anieri's new book transcends all earlier work on Ukrainian politics."

-A review in the specialist journal Europe-Asia Studies called Understanding Ukrainian Politics “one of the very best books published on the subject, and “undoubtedly, one of the most remarkable examples of first-class political science research on East European and post-Communist transitions.”
+A review in the specialist journal Europe-Asia Studies called Understanding Ukrainian Politics "one of the very best books published on the subject, and undoubtedly, one of the most remarkable examples of first-class political science research on East European and post-Communist transitions."

-In 2011, D’Anieri published the edited volume Orange Revolution and Aftermath: Mobilization, Apathy and the State in Ukraine (Johns Hopkins University Press/Woodrow Wilson Center).
-A reviewer said the collected essays “make a profound contribution to the study of Ukrainian civil society and its evolving relationship to the state.”
+In 2011, D'Anieri published the edited volume Orange Revolution and Aftermath: Mobilization, Apathy and the State in Ukraine (Johns Hopkins University Press/Woodrow Wilson Center).
+A reviewer said the collected essays "make a profound contribution to the study of Ukrainian civil society and its evolving relationship to the state."

-Dilemmas of State-Led Nation Building in Ukraine, (Westport, CT: Praeger, 2002), which D’Anieri co-edited with Taras Kuzio was named a Choice “Outstanding Academic Book” of 2003.
+Dilemmas of State-Led Nation Building in Ukraine, (Westport, CT: Praeger, 2002), which D'Anieri co-edited with Taras Kuzio was named a Choice "Outstanding Academic Book" of 2003.

-D’Anieri's widely used textbook International Politics: Power and Purpose in Global Affairs is in its fourth edition.
-Reviewers said: “The writing style is compelling, the coverage of theories is strong, and the boxes are good at promoting critical thinking."
-And "The section on terrorism is the best I've read in an intro book--concise and balanced."
+D'Anieri's widely used textbook, International Politics: Power and Purpose in Global Affairs, is in its fourth edition.
+Reviewers said: "The writing style is compelling, the coverage of theories is strong, and the boxes are good at promoting critical thinking" and "The section on terrorism is the best I've read in an intro book--concise and balanced."
 Another said: "I have adopted the D'Anieri textbook in the past and will do so again in the future because it is one of the best, if not the best, IR textbook available in the U.S. at this time."
-Of the second edition, it was written: “The first truly student-oriented text on this subject, INTERNATIONAL POLITICS: POWER AND PURPOSE IN GLOBAL AFFAIRS is a full-length, highly engaging introduction to the study of world politics.
+Reviews of the second addition included statements such as: "The first truly student-oriented text on this subject, INTERNATIONAL POLITICS: POWER AND PURPOSE IN GLOBAL AFFAIRS is a full-length, highly engaging introduction to the study of world politics".
 D'Anieri's cohesive pedagogical framework presents the study of international politics as a series of intellectual puzzles and policy problems that help students make the connection between power and purpose, continuity and change, emerging problems and traditional ones.
-He also addresses common student deficiencies in history, policy, culture, and geography through case studies of real-world events, and emphasizes that a better understanding of international relations can often be gained by examining problems from multiple approaches.”
+He also addresses common student deficiencies in history, policy, culture, and geography through case studies of real-world events, and emphasizes that a better understanding of international relations can often be gained by examining problems from multiple approaches."

-In 1997, D’Anieri received a prestigious Kemper Fellowship for Excellence in Teaching.
-At the time, he was the only assistant professor ever to have received the award, which singled out his “teaching and advising at the Freshman-Sophomore level.”
-D’Anieri also earned praise from the graduate students he worked with.
-One said “Paul D’Anieri taught me the value of good research design, particularly having a good research question and a strong thesis.”
+In 1997, D'Anieri received a prestigious Kemper Fellowship for Excellence in Teaching.
+At the time, he was the only assistant professor ever to have received the award, which singled out his "teaching and advising at the Freshman-Sophomore level."
+D'Anieri also earned praise from the graduate students he worked with.
+One said "Paul D'Anieri taught me the value of good research design, particularly having a good research question and a strong thesis."